 The study of microbiome data holds unlimited potential for outlining of the biological and metabolic functioning of living organisms and their role in the environment.
 With increase in the availability of metagenomic data in this era of Next Generation Sequencing (NGS) when the technologies are becoming cheaper than ever before, we urgently need reliable and comprehensive methods/pipelines for dealing with such data.
-In this paper we present a novel stand-alone pipeline called the LAZYPIPE for identifying viruses in host-associated and environmental samples.
+Here we present a novel stand-alone pipeline called the LAZYPIPE for identifying viruses and bacteria in host-associated and environmental samples.

 module load r-env-singularity biokit lazypipe

-All code and updates are available at Lazypipe repository.
+All code and updates are freely available at Lazypipe repository.

 Lazypipe releases v1.0 and v1.1 were benchmarked against three other software packages for taxonomic profiling.
 Benchmarking was performed with both simulated and real data.
 For a quick summary see our v1.0 benchmarking report.